domZippilli/gcs-s3-rclone/README.md

 ## Get a VM

 You'll need a VM to perform the copy.
 It's a good idea to put this VM geographically close to your AWS bucket.
+This VM should use the service account you just created.
 Here's an example:

 ``` shell
 gcloud beta compute \